PREET322/PREET322/README.md

 hi i'm preeti panna- 👋 Hi, I’m @PREET322
 -I M INTERESTED IN coding
--i m currently pursuing electrical engineering at veer suendra universuty of technology
+-i m currently pursuing electrical engineering at veer suendra university of technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  by my gmail account -preetipanna@2003.com
 - 😄 Pronouns: